Grant Opportunities

 Use: Adopt processes or acquire equipment which results in energy efficiency, pollution prevention, and natural resource protection.

 Funds: Funding can range from 50% or $7,500 (whichever is less) up to 80% or $12,000 (whichever is less) and will vary depending on environmental impact and project location.
+A total of $1 million is available in this round of funding.

 More information: DEP website